-Shake Shack in London is very much the restaurant du jour at the moment, with a a huge online hype.
-My cousin found out when it was launching and it conveniently fitted in with us having tickets to the great new musical of Charlie and the Chocolate Factory.
+Shake Shack in London is very much the restaurant du jour at the moment, with huge online hype.
+My cousin found out when it was launching and is conveniently fitted in with us having tickets to the great new musical of Charlie and the Chocolate Factory.
 Being a huge fan of the original Gene Wilder film, I was totally excited to see the chocolatey dream world coming to life on the stage and to get through that excitement I needed FOOD!

 I’m not going to lie me and my cousins did check out the menu online quite a few times before getting to the Shack.
 After seeing loads of pictures on twitter of the perfect lettuce laid burgers and much excitement to try a concrete ( a frozen custard with mix-ins such as brownie chunks) we joined the roped queue, similar to Disney World and as exciting.

 I went for a Shack Stack.
 No simple meal for me, oh no sir.
 A Cheeseburger with a Veggie burger on top, which is a juicy portobello mushroom stuffed to the brim with melted cheese, breaded and fried.
 All topped with curly crisp lettuce and juicy tomato, all in a soft white bun.
 To be totally honest I wasn’t blown away with the beef burger, wasn’t thick and juicy but I loved the veggie burger.
 So good and cheesy.

 The fries were thick crinkle-cut that just begged to be slathered in ketchup and hot sauce, which there is a large condiment section to choose from.
 As well as the usual drink section, on offer, there was Root Beer Floats, Thick Milkshakes, Ice Tea and my favourite, Fifty/ Fifty.
 Half fresh lemonade, half ice tea.
 Super refreshing on a warm summer’s day.